A multiscale numerical approach to investigate interfacial mass transfer in three phase flow: application to metallurgical bottom-blown ladles: Introduction

 In ladle metallurgy, a reactor, usually of conical or cylindrical shape, is filled with a molten metal bath which is covered by a slag layer.
 Metallurgical ladles are used in secondary refinement to promote reactions such as desulfurization from the molten metal bath \cite{holappa1982ladle,szekely2012ladle}.
 Optimal control over these reactions is required to attain the desired steel composition.
 Reaction kinetics in the ladles are very fast due to high temperatures such that the limiting phenomena for interfacial transport is the diffusion of chemical species across the liquid metal-slag interface.
 To enhance mixing, a metallurgical ladle is stirred via the injection of an inert gas.
 A bubble plume impinges on the slag layer, creating a slag-free zone, referred to as the open eye, where the liquid metal reaches the free surface.

 Performing experimental trials in the metallurgical industry is challenging because of high temperatures and the opaque nature of molten metals, consequently requiring specialized measurement techniques.
 For these reasons, industrial trials on the actual reactors are very expensive and practically unfeasible.
 Experimental campaigns are hence generally performed on reduced-scale model ladles and then a similarity criterion is used to grant a relation with the larger industrial ladles.
 While some studies use liquid metals at lower temperatures \cite{ishida1981effects, hirasawa1987rate, lachmund2003slag} some others further simplify the problem using fluids such as water and oil at room temperature \cite{kim1987physical, de2017mass_article, joubert2021}.
 In this case, a tracer species that is miscible in oil and water is chosen that mimics the species transfer kinetics observed in the industrial ladle.
-Thymol is often used as the diffusive tracer in the performed experiments.
+Thymol is used as the diffusive species in the experiments, as it miscible in both water and the chosen oil, has an equilibrium partition ratio between oil and water similar to that for sulfur between slag and steel, and interfacial mass transfer rate is rate-limited by water-side diffusion, such that the water system mimics the industrial system\cite{kim1987physical}.